Some links in this post may be affiliate links

 Would you like to add Trailing Jade to your collection?
 You may acquire these plants online from Etsy (Link to Etsy).

-Caring for Peperomia rotundifolia indoors, involves giving it medium to bright indirect light, average warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, succulents potting mix coupled with monthly feeding during the growing season.
+To care for Peperomia rotundifolia indoors, provide medium to bright indirect light, warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Decrease the amount and frequency of watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
-However, do not allow the soil to dry out completely to avoid wilting and drooping leaves.
+However, do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and dropping leaves.

 Only water with water that is at room temperature to prevent cold shock which can lead to stunted growth and leaf drop.
-Use chlorine-free water like rain water to avoid browning of leaves.
+Use chlorine-free water like rain water to avoid browning of leaf edges.

-No. Trailing Jade prefers bright indirect light (dappled light).
+No. Trailing Jade prefers bright indirect light (dappled light); place it near a bright, sunless window.
 Keep it away from direct sunshine to prevent scorching of the leaves.

 Rotate the pot ocassionally to ensure that the plant receives light on all sides for even growth and also prevent leggy growth.

-Peperomia Trailing Jade requires an average warmth of 15-260C; temperatures that are comfortable for you are ideal for this plant.
+Peperomia Trailing Jade thrives in a warmth of 15-260C; temperatures that are comfortable for you are ideal for this plant.

-Keep Creeping Jade away from cold drafts coming from windy doors and windows to avoid sudden drops in temperature as they can lead to stunted growth, brown leaf tips and edges and leaf drop.
+Keep Creeping Jade away from sources of drafts like windy doors and windows, AC units, hot air vents, radiators and others, to avoid sudden temperature changes which can lead to stunted growth, wilting, drooping, yellowing, leaf drop, and brown leaf tips and edges.

-Jade Necklace thrives in a humidity of 55-65%.
+Jade Necklace prospers in a humidity of 55-65%.
 Too low humidity will result in brown, shrivelled leaves.
 To upscale humidity, set pot on a wet pebble tray or use a humidifier.
-Ensure that there is good air circulation to minimize fungal diseases.
+Ensure good air circulation to minimize fungal diseases.

 You may also grow Trailing Jade in a closed terrarium where a high humidity can be maintained.
 Do not mist the leaves at it can encourage fungal diseases.

-Feed your Trailing Jade Peperomia with a balanced, liquid fertilizer every 4 weeks in spring and summer for a lush growth.
+Feed Trailing Jade Peperomia with a balanced, water-soluble fertilizer every 4 weeks in spring and summer for a lush growth.
 Withhold feeding in fall and winter as growth is minimal and feeding at this time may lead to fertilizer burn.

-Occasionally, flush out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
+Occasionally, flush out the salts by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
 Excess salts and chemicals in the soil may result in dry, shrivelled leaves.

-Trailing Jade likes a potting soi that is acidic, loose, well-draining and rich in organic matter.
+Trailing Jade likes a soil that is acidic, loose, well-draining and rich in organic matter.
 The soil should be loose enough to allow water to drain out fast enough to prevent waterlogging.
-Cactus and succulents soils are ideal for this plant.
+A Cactus and succulents mix is ideal for this plant.

-Select a pot one size larger than the current one.
-Ascertain that the pot has a drainage hole to prevent waterlogging which can result in root-rot.
-Take a look at these succulents pots available on Amazon.
+Select a pot one size larger that has a drainage hole to prevent waterlogging which can result in root-rot.
+Check out these succulents pots on Amazon.

 Pruning Trailing Jade Peperomia involves regular removal of dead foliage to maintain the plant neat and tidy as well as reduce pest and disease infestations.